New in 2012,

 The Absentee Election Board will

-consist of one clerk, an inspector hired by the county, and four
+consist of two clerks, an inspector hired by the county, and four

 judges appointed by the political parties.
 The board will count the